cybernetics/sly/README.md

 When discussions about fast and accurate selector engines came up again in the last months, I recovered and updated my old obsession to check it against the new kids on the block.

-It was and still is just an *exercise*, relaxation for an *optimization addict* like me.
-I hope it inspires other developers and libraries, using the whole helper or only pick some snippets.
+It was and still is just an *exercise*, relaxation for an *optimisation addict* like me.
+I hope it inspires other developers and libraries, incorporating the whole source or only pick some snippets.

 ## How Does It Work